When will the list of 2019 summer workshops be available?

-The online catalog of workshops will be available mid-January.
-The print catalog will be available end of January.
+The online catalong of workshops will be available mid-January.
+The print catalog will be available beginning of February.

 How do I register for a workshop?

 All registrations must be completed online.
 Please note registrations are not accepted via phone.

 How much does a writing workshop cost?

 Writing workshops that meet for 3 hours/day cost $650.
 Writing workshops that meet 4 hours/day cost $750.

 How much does a visual arts workshop cost?